 Groove and the GDPR

-Starting May 25, 2018, the European Union will begin enforcing the General Data Protection Regulation (GDPR) in an effort to strengthen the security and protection of the personal data of EU residents.
+On May 25, 2018, the European Union began enforcing the General Data Protection Regulation (GDPR) to strengthen the security and protection of the personal data of EU residents.

 Groove is committed to protecting the security and privacy of entrusted data as well as helping our customers comply with regulations such as the GDPR.
-Product capabilities and design paradigms help your company be GDPR compliant.
+Groove offers numerous product capabilities and design paradigms to help its customers comply with the GDPR.

 Our Commitments as a Data Processor

-- Secure data transfer and storage outside the EU: Transfers of personal data outside the European Economic Area (EEA) are permitted as long as certain safeguards apply.
-Our customer DPA contains the EU Model Clauses, which are industry standard for data safety.
-This means that Groove agrees to protect any data originating from the EEA in line with European data protection standards.
+Secure Data Transfer and Storage Outside the EU: Transfers of personal data outside the European Economic Area (EEA) are permitted as long as certain safeguards are in place.
+Our customer DPA relies on the recent EU Model Clauses, updated in June 2021, which ensures that Personal Data can be sent to Groove's platform in compliance with European data protection regulations.
+This means that Groove's platform can afford equivalent protections for Personal Data originating from the EEA and process the data in line with European data protection laws and regulations.

-- Prompt breach notifications: In line with our current policies, Groove will promptly inform you of any incidents involving your users’ personal data.
+Prompt Breach Notifications: In line with our current policies, Groove will promptly inform its customers of any incidents involving or affecting Personal Data Groove processes on their behalf.

 If you collect data about EU residents, you are likely considered a data controller under the GDPR.
 One of the biggest challenges you will face as a controller will be managing individuals’ requests to exercise their rights as defined by the regulation.